Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 Let's make our way through our blank report and add in the necessary placeholders.

-Pupil Details and Calendar
+Pupil and Calendar

 At the top of the report we have our title section.